AwesomeNoob999/freezer_contents/README.md

 # freezer_contents

-This is a small project i am making to learn more bout ruby, tho it will probs be expanded in the future <br />
+This is a mruby version of my main project <br />
 i plan to add the following features: <br />
 -Ability to read commands if from scripts <br />
 -Ability to make modules to expand the program <br />